 As the global economy emerges from lockdown, restoring your revenue growth and sales momentum will be the number one challenge.
 This is an opportunity for some “out of the box” thinking with On-Premise applications.

-On-Premise applications are one of the best strategies to reduce the up-front investment cost for your customers to accelerate the buying process.
+One strategy is to reduce the up-front investment cost for your customers to accelerate the buying process.
 It’s a key reason why many SaaS Vendors can get an early foothold in companies relatively easily and can then grow and expand.

-In Subscription of On-Premise applications, both customers and vendors can benefit if investment decisions can be kept below budget approval threshold levels.
+Both customers and vendors can benefit if investment decisions can be kept below budget approval threshold levels.
 Lengthy and costly Tender processes can be avoided, and Operating Cost Budgets rather than CapEX can be used where possible.
 Trends show that customers clearly prefer the benefits of subscription or usage models across the board.
 Even hardware appliances and device-based solutions like Cisco have experienced positive sales growth through moving its network switches to subscription pricing.

 For traditional On-Premise applications Vendors who cannot easily create SaaS versions of their application, it is still possible to introduce SaaS Like charging models, but this does present both financial and technical challenges.